OpenEvalProject/evals/manuscripts/elife-74921/v1/manuscript.md

 **Figure 8.:** Top row, left to right, bottom row, right to left.
 In the work of Timme et al., 2016a brains were extracted from embryos on gestational day 18.
 The hippocampi were dissected from the rest of the neuronal tissue and the hippocampal neurons were dissociated and plated on a multi-electrode array (MEA).
 The cultures were recorded from 6 to 35 days in vitro (DIV).
 The signals from the 60 electrodes were spike-sorted to reconstruct a binned and binary time series for each neuron.
 From this data set, we constructed effective networks, by applying a transfer entropy (TE) bivariate analysis.
 To infer a connection from a neuron I to a neuron J we computed the TE for each delay ranging from 1 to 20ms.
 Taking the highest value as the TEactual and the considered areas of the TE result curve in function of delays as the CIactual.
 The time series of neuron I was jittered and the TEjit(n) and CIjit(n) were calculated following the same steps for actual data with n ranging from 1 to 1000.
 Connection matrices were constructed using a Monte Carlo approach by comparing how many times the TE results for the null model were higher than the result for actual data.
 The resulting weighted directed networks were constructed by normalizing the TEactual value of the connections considered significant by the entropy of the neuron J. Finally, we analyzed the progression of the topology of these networks over time.

-## Effective networks inference
+### Effective networks inference

 We constructed directed and weighted effective networks from binary spike trains for each putative neuron.
 Effective connectivity was inferred using TE.
 TE has been widely used as a network inference methodology for discrete and continuous signals.
 Further TE has advantages when compared with other measures, such as being non-parametric, sensitivity to non-linear relationships, and can incorporate both excitatory and inhibitory connections.
 TE was first introduced by Schreiber, 2000 as a measure of interaction between two time series: a source series I and a target series J. TE quantifies how much better an observer is at predicting the future of J after information from the future of I has been accounted for (above and beyond the information provided by I’s statistics alone).
 Multiple time bins can be embedded in the analysis.
 Ito et al., 2011 showed that to account for synaptic delays between neurons by using multiple bins of past history TE and considering message length higher than one bin is a robust methodology to predict the effective connectivity between neurons using discrete time series.
-The equation for TE considering multiple time delays and message length was given by:TEI → J(d)=∑jt,jt-1,it-1pjt,jt-1k,it-dllog2pjt|jt-1k,it-dlpjt|jt-1k
+The equation for TE considering multiple time delays and message length was given by:

+$$
+TE_{I → J(d)}=\sum_{j_{t},j_{t-1},i_{t-1}}^{}pj_{t},j_{t-1}^{k},i_{t-d}^{l}log_{2}\frac{pj_{t}|j_{t-1}^{k},i_{t-d}^{l}}{pj_{t}|j_{t-1}^{k}}
+$$

 where d was the multiple time delays from 0 to 20 ms, k is the number of bins of history from the receiver considered and l is the number of bins of history from the sender considered.
 The numbers used were 1 and 3 bins respectively since they provided the best performance found by Ito et al., 2011.
 After computing the TE for the range of delays for one pair of neurons we considered only the highest value.